2024 Munich shooting: Perpetrator

-The perpetrator was an 18-year-old Austrian male named Emrah Ibrahimović.
+The perpetrator was an 18-year-old Emrah Ibrahimović.
 He was born 2006 and lived in Salzburger Land.
 His parents were originally from Bosnia and Herzegovina.
 According to the media, he showed signs of Islamist radicalization and was known by the Austrian authorities.

 Ibrahimović is said to have appeared at school as a strict Muslim and to have fallen into arguments with other students on several occasions.
 He is also said to have expressed violent fantasies.
-The State Office for the Protection of the Constitution and Combating Terrorism (LVT) in Salzburg is said to have carried out a search of Ibrahimovic's house.
+The State Office for the Protection of the Constitution and Combating Terrorism (LVT) in Salzburg had put Ibrahimović under observation since 2023 and placed a firearms ban on him; he circumvented the order by buying the rifle, which was a class C firearm due to its age and thus subject to less rigorous registration, from a private collector in Vienna a day before the shooting.
+LVT carried out a search of Ibrahimovic's house following the shooting.
 Material is said to have been discovered that suggests jihadist sentiments; he was supporter of the Syrian terrorist group Jabhat al-Nusra.
 Ibrahimović is also reported to have had an official ban on weapons.
 He was not previously known to the security authorities in Germany as a radical Islamist.